Convergence of uniform triangulations under the Cardy embedding: Introduction

 It remains to establish the existence of a dynamic as described in the previous paragraph.
 The most natural candidate is the following.
 Let $\Map^n$ be as in Theorem~\ref{emb-thm:main} and let $\ol\omega^n$ be sampled from $\Ber_{\Map^n}$.
 Given $(\dsk^n,\ol\omega^n)$, put i.i.d.\ exponential clocks of rate $n^{-1/4}$ at each interior vertex.\footnote{An exponential clock of rate $r>0$ is a clock which rings at a discrete set of times such that the time between two consecutive rings is given by independent exponential random variables with parameter $r$.
 In other words, the set of times at which the process rings has the law of a Poisson process on $(0,\infty)$ of intensity $r$.} When the clock at $v$ rings, flip the color of $v$.
 For $t\ge 0$, let $\ol\omega^n_t$ be the site percolation at time $t$.
 We call $(\ol\omega^n_t)_{t\ge 0}$ a \notion{dynamical percolation} on $\dsk^n$.

-We set the clock rate to be $n^{-1/4}$ because we expect that under this rate, the scaling limit of $(\Map^n,\ol\omega^n_t)_{t\ge 0}$ satisfies the desired ergodic property described in the second paragraph.
+We set the clock rate to be $n^{-1/4}$ because \xncomment{the number of vertices on $\Map^n$ governing macroscopic changes is of order $n^{1/4}$ (see the discussion on pivotal points below), so that under this rate the number of updates for these vertices is of constant order.} We expect that the scaling limit of $(\Map^n,\ol\omega^n_t)_{t\ge 0}$ satisfies the desired ergodic property described in the second paragraph.
 If $\Map^n$ is replaced by $\mesh\Tg$ for $\mesh>0$, then the same dynamic was studied by Garban, Pete, and Schramm \cite{gps-pivotal,gps-dynamic}, who established the existence of a scaling limit.
 However, their proof is hard to adapt to the random triangulation case since it relies on the fact that $\Tg$ is nicely embedded into $\C$ (see \cite[Section~8]{gps-dynamic} in particular).
 We expect that proving the aforementioned convergence of $(\Map^n,\ol\omega^n_t)_{t\ge 0}$ is a technically challenging problem.

 To get around this difficulty, we introduce a \emph{cutoff} variant of $(\ol\omega^n_t)_{t\ge 0}$.
 In this variant of the process, we only update vertices that cause macroscopic changes.

 Let us first quantify the notion of macroscopic change.
 Let $\omega^n$ be a site percolation on $\Map^n$ with monochromatic blue boundary condition.
 Given a non-boundary cluster $\cC$ of $\omega^n$, let $\neg\cC$ be the connected component of $\cV(\Map^n)\setminus \cV(\cC)$ containing $\bdy\Map^n$.
 Let $\ol\cC$ be the largest subgraph of $\Map^n$ such that $v\in \cV(\cC)$ if and only if $v\notin \neg \cC$.
 For each loop $\ell\in\Gamma(\Map^n,\omega^n)$, let $\reg(\ell)=\ol\cC$ where $\cC$ is the cluster of $\omega^n$ surround by $\ell$.
 We call $\area(\ell):=\mu^n(\reg(\ell))$ the \emph{area} of $\ell$.
 For $v\in \cV(\Map^n)\setminus\cV(\bdy \Map^n)$, let $\omega^n_v$ be obtained from $\omega^n$ by flipping the color of $v$, and let $\cL^n_v$ be the symmetric difference between $\Gamma(\Map^n,\omega^n)$ and $\Gamma(\Map^n,\omega^n_v)$.
 For $\ep>0$, we say that $v$ is an \notion{$\ep$-pivotal point} of $\omega^n$ if there are at least three loops in $\cL^n_v$ with area at least $\ep$.
 Morally speaking, $v$ is an $\ep$-pivotal point if flipping the color of $v$ results in a macroscopic change of ``size'' at least $\ep$.